robleroni/Puerro/docs/05-MVC.md

 As evident by this whole example, MVC can generate some boilerplate code which seems over the top for small applications.
 But especially when the application scales, the advantages become very visible, the business logic sits in one place and the model cannot be changed but through this business logic.
 Especially compared to the just mutating the DOM and application state from anywhere in the code this approach makes the application way more predictable and easier to understand.

-## Bidirectional binding
+## Bidirectional Binding

-Data and user input always flows unidirectionally in MVC.
+Data and user inputs always flows unidirectionally in MVC.
 This makes the application easier to reason about and more predictable, since the model cannot just be changed from anywhere.

 Many modern frontend frameworks like Vue.JS and Angular (not React) work with bidirectional bindings of data.
 This is intuitive at first but as an application grows can become very unpredictable.
 The model can be changed from anywhere and business logic has to be enforced with different approaches, for example in Vue.JS using [watchers](https://vuejs.org/v2/guide/computed.html#Watchers).